-The Department of Undergraduate Teacher Education offers B.A. in Elementary Education (Grades 1-6)
+The Department of Undergraduate Teacher Education offers the B.A. in Elementary Education (Grades 1-6).
+Note 1: Each of these degrees also leads to certification to teach within the indicated program.

 ELEMENTARY EDUCATION DEGREE AND CERTIFICATION PROGRAMS

 Bachelor of Arts in Elementary Education with Certification in Elementary Grades 1-6 (69 credit hours)